 "Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 I tell you the truth, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
 Anyone who breaks one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven."
 (Matthew 5:17-19)

-As Yeshua clearly indicated here, every last commandment including the very least commandment of the Torah is still valid and expresses the will of Elohim for his people.
+As Yahusha clearly indicated here, every last commandment including the very least commandment of the Torah is still valid and expresses the will of Elohim for his people.
 This single understanding changes nearly everything in the New Testament, such that we can now see the cultural and contextual backdrop of the teachings of Messiah and his disciples the way they intended their writings and teachings to be understood.
 Therefore, everything written in the New Testament MUST align with what is taught by the Torah and the Prophets.
 Therefore, whenever someone's interpretation of the New Testament teaches a new and different thing than that which is taught in the Tanach (Old Testament), that interpretation must be in error.
 Any such teaching is a false teaching.

 The prophet Jeremiah reminds us that the ancient paths are the way to find life and rest: